-A DBS check may be needed for certain jobs or voluntary work, such as working with children or in healthcare.
+A DBS check may be required for certain jobs or voluntary work, such as working with children or in healthcare.

-It is up to employers - schools, dance and performing arts organisations - whether they ask for a DBS check.
+It is up to employers - schools, music services, dance and performing arts organisations, parents of pupils - whether they ask for a DBS check.

 Who organises, pays for and keeps DBS checks?